 1.3 The Atonement.

 Christ’s vicarious death on the cross paid the penalty for the sins of the whole world, but its benefits are only applicable to those who receive Jesus as their personal Savior.
-Healing of the body, soul and spirit, is provided for in the atonement, as well as, all of God’s provision for His saints, but these must be appropriated.
+All of God’s provisions, including healing of the body, soul and spirit are made available in the atonement, but these must be appropriated.

 1.5 The Christian Life.

 We believe that the Scriptures portray the life of the saint in this world to be one of balance between what is imputed to us as Christians and what is imparted to us according to our faith and maturity.
 Hence, God’s provision for His children is total, and the promises are final and forever.
 The shortcomings of the individual and of the Church are because of the still progressing sanctification of the saints.
 The Christian life is filled with trials, tests, and warfare against a spiritual enemy.
 For those abiding in Christ until their death or His return, the promises of eternal blessing in the presence of God are assured.
 To remain faithful through all circumstances of life requires dependence upon the Holy Spirit and a willingness to die to personal desires and passions.
 We believe in the priesthood of the believer.
 By the shedding of His blood, Jesus has become the believer’s High Priest and has made it possible for each Christian to have free access to the presence of the Father.
 In His presence, each one can come to know God and come to receive from Him.
 Each Christian, likewise, is responsible to come to the Father in confidence and faith as a priest unto Him under the new covenant.

 A. The goal of the Church is to make disciples of all nations and to present the saints complete in Christ.

 B. The Church is governed by the Elders with delegated authority to other positions listed in scripture.

 C. Church policy is a balance between congregation participation and Eldership authority.